juanflores01/AlliantAssmnt/README.txt

 Third Pass
 *.
 I realized that the methods class can go in the console project and library should've been a test project.
+1. Create Unit Test that includes methods for verifing scan of all products including multiples of a few, scan of multiples of a single product, scan of one of each product.